Airport Badging Procedures

 5: SECURITY THREAT ASSESSMENT

 All individuals applying for an Airport ID Badge must undergo a TSA Security Threat Assessment (STA) as part of the Badge issuance.
 The Airport will not issue an Airport ID Badge until the TSA has completed an STA on the applicant.
 Allow 7 business days for the STA approval by TSA.
-Upon submittal of your airport identification badge application the badging office will start the STA process.
+Upon submittal of your airport ID badge application the badging office will start the STA process.
 Upon approval, STA’s are valid for 30 days, badges must be issued within this timeframe.
 STA’s over 30 days will have to be resubmitted for re-approval prior to issuance of a badge, and applicable federal processing fees will be re-billed.
 NOTE: If applicant is in the process of resolving a STA issue an extension of 60 days may be granted.
 Once STA status is resolved, ID must be issued within 10 days or undergo new CHRC.

 6: FBI-FINGERPRINT CHECK (if applicable – SIDA access only)